Planetary Hours Calculator for Today

 Each hour ruler has its own history, electional catalog, and cautions.
 The hour pages go further than the summaries above:

-- Hour of the Sun: Visibility and leadership: step into the spotlight.
+- Hour of the Sun: Visibility and leadership: useful for work that should be seen.

-- Hour of the Moon: Nurturing and home: care for family, cook, rest, or take a short trip.
+- Hour of the Moon: Care and home: tend family, cook, rest, or take a short trip.

-- Hour of Mars: Action and drive: tackle hard tasks, exercise, compete.
+- Hour of Mars: Action and drive: can suit hard tasks, exercise, or competition.

 - Hour of Mercury: Communication and commerce: send messages, make plans.

-- Hour of Jupiter: Abundance and wisdom: seek opportunities, travel, learn, or teach.
+- Hour of Jupiter: Growth and wisdom: seek opportunities, travel, learn, or teach.

-- Hour of Venus: Pleasure and connection: beautify, socialize, reconcile.
+- Hour of Venus: Connection and ease: beautify, socialize, reconcile.

-- Hour of Saturn: Discipline and structure: organize, do focused work, plan long-term.
+- Hour of Saturn: Discipline and structure: organize, focus, plan long-term.

 The hub page, planetary hours and the days of the week, pulls all seven together with the history, the Chaldean mathematics, and the weekly cycle in one place.